windhestina/windhestina.github.io/_posts/2019-08-29-teleporting-the-expert-into-your-operating-room.md

 The GPU of HoloLens 2 is much improved over the first generation, which could support the rendering of **MORE** points.
 While I was developing ARAMIS (to appear in MICCAI 2019), where a point cloud is streamed to HoloLens 1, the major performance bottleneck I identified is the visualization of points, instead of the bandwidth of streaming.
 HoloLens 2 perfectly solves this by offering a better GPU.

+The field-of-view of HoloLens 2 is great.
+It becomes even more obvious when I came back in the lab and put on HoloLens 1.
+The interaction paradigm with HoloLens 2 is completely different.
+It is so natural that you can interact with holograms with your intuition.
+The system understands your intention very well by tracking your hands.

 ## The Iterations

 We went through three development phases within the Hackathon week.